 - In the previous few articles on our blog, and in the Loanflix episodes, it has been repeated that although NBFCs do offer to lend huge amounts as education loans (up to Rs.
 40-50 lakhs), their interest rates and terms are not as attractive.

 This article will be your guide on how to obtain an unsecured education loan from NBFCs.
 The do's and don'ts while approaching an NBFC for an unsecured education loan.
-And all additional information about applying for an unsecured education loan with NBFCs.
+And all additional information about applying for an NBFC unsecured education loan.